 This section of our circular is designed to help you understand the committee's approach to human resources and compensation at Pembina.
-Last year, shareholders approved our approach to executive compensation with approximately 94.03% of votes cast in favour of our say on pay resolution.
+Last year, shareholders approved our approach to executive compensation with approximately 95.02% of votes cast in favour of our say on pay resolution.
 We invite you to read through this year's compensation decisions and hope you will agree that they are well-considered and appropriate.
-As always, we welcome your feedback on our decisions, and your vote at Pembina's 2024 annual meeting of shareholders.
+As always, we welcome your feedback on our decisions, and your vote at Pembina's 2025 annual meeting of shareholders.

-(signed) "Andy J. Mah"
+(signed) "Andy J. Mah" Andy J. Mah

-Andy J. Mah Chair, human resources and compensation committee Overview of our executive compensation practices Here's where you can find the key elements of our compensation program:
+Chair, human resources and compensation committee

+Overview of our executive compensation practices

+Here's where you can find the key elements of our compensation program:

-Page \checkmark Oversight by qualified, independent directors 67 \checkmark Compensation aligned with risk management 67 \checkmark Equity ownership and retention requirements 69 \checkmark Advice from independent compensation experts 69 \checkmark Compensation linked to performance and strategy 70 \checkmark Compensation in line with peers 72 \checkmark A significant portion of compensation is deferred and at risk, encouraging a long- term view of shareholder value 75 \checkmark Incentive plan funding based on performance against targets linked to strategy and performance compared to our peers 78, 79 \checkmark Cap on annual short-term incentive awards 78 \checkmark A disciplined process for making annual compensation decisions 73 \checkmark An extensive risk-assessment before compensation is finalized, including stress testing 68 \checkmark Clawback policy 68 \checkmark Anti-hedging policy 69
+пе re's where you can find the key elements of our compensation program.
+Page ✓ Oversight by qualified, independent directors 65 ✓ Compensation aligned with risk management 65 ✓ Equity ownership and retention requirements 66 ✓ Advice from independent compensation experts 67 ✓ Compensation linked to performance and strategy 68 ✓ Compensation in line with peers 69 ✓ A significant portion of compensation is deferred and at risk, encouraging a long-term view of shareholder value 73 ✓ Incentive plan funding based on performance against targets linked to strategy and performance compared to our peers 76, 77 ✓ Cap on annual short-term incentive awards 76 ✓ A disciplined process for making annual compensation decisions 71 ✓ An extensive risk-assessment before compensation is finalized, including stress testing 65 ✓ Clawback policy 66 ✓ Anti-hedging policy 66